ska-telescope/ska-sdp-global-sky-model/docs/src/userguide/overview.rst

       - Float
       - Yes
     * - ``advanced_search_n``
-      - advanced_search_n could be "flux_wide" Wide-field flux of the observation in Jy (Jansky).
-Which would imply only return sources with higher than the specified flux_wide stated.
+      - This parameter can take a value such as "flux_wide", which represents the wide-field flux of the observation in Jansky (Jy).
+If specified, it will filter results to return only sources with a flux_wide value higher than the given threshold.
       - Float
       - Yes